Meet the Lab

 Hojeong completed her B.S. degree in Environmental Engineering at the University of Washington in 2020.
 She joined the AIMS Lab as an Undergraduate Research Assistant in Fall 2019, where she worked under Dr. Yuemei Ye to assist in the experiments to optimize a new composite material used to degrade toxic organic contaminants in wastewater.
 In her free time, Hojeong enjoys practicing yoga and trying out new restaurants.

-Max Steiner transferred from Seattle Central College to the University of Washington in 2017, where he is pursuing a B.S. in Chemical Engineering with a minor in Applied Mathematics.
-He joined the AIMS lab as part of a Mary Gates sponsored internship during Summer quarter 2019, and works under the guidance of Dr. Katya Cherukumilli on investigating the performance of filter columns for the removal of fluoride from contaminated groundwater in resource-constrained areas.
+Max Steiner transferred from Seattle Central College to the University of Washington in 2017, where he pursued a B.S. in Chemical Engineering with a minor in Applied Mathematics.
+He joined the AIMS lab as part of a Mary Gates sponsored internship during Summer quarter 2019, and worked under the guidance of Dr. Katya Cherukumilli on investigating the performance of filter columns for the removal of fluoride from contaminated groundwater in resource-constrained areas.
 He is also hoping to learn about the surface characteristics of the active media used in the columns, in order to understand some of the mechanisms driving the filtration process.
 Whenever possible, Max enjoys drinking coffee, practicing drums, clearing his mind on walks, and learning new gymnastic skills.

 Daaniya completed her B.S. in Bioresource Science and Engineering (2019) at the University of Washington and is a CoMotion Mary Gates Innovation Scholar working with Global Water Labs.
 Her previous undergraduate research interests centered around the renewable energy field.
 Daaniya has worked on producing cellulosic ethanol from hybrid-poplar feedstock, yielding crude hydrocarbons from a fast pyrolysis reactor, evaluating hazard mitigation protocols for each county in Washington, and growing algae for biodiesel conversion.
 Daaniya first became interested in water treatment while working on a wastewater remediation project as a process engineering intern at Sonoco.
 Her desire to focus on water treatment applications led to her application to the Global Water Labs, and she looks forward to applying research concepts in a scalable commercial setting.
 She hopes to gain valuable experience as well as knowledge from her mentors in the AIMS lab over the summer.
 Daaniya enjoys playing badminton, perusing food blogs, attempting to play the drums, climbing stairs, and writing in her free time.